Home / Use Cases / Professions / Crypto Leadership

 Common questions from crypto leaders

-Anyone who is publicly associated with your project and assumed to hold significant tokens should consider it.
-Co-founders, CTOs, and treasury signers are all potential targets.
-Each person gets their own profile and coverage.
-Some crypto companies include data broker removal as an employee safety benefit alongside hardware security keys and OpSec training.
+Yes for anyone publicly associated with the project and assumed to hold tokens — co-founders, CTOs, treasury signers.
+Each person gets their own profile.
+Some companies offer it alongside hardware keys and OpSec training.

-Data broker removal addresses the physical-world data that digital OpSec doesn't cover.
-You may use burner phones, hardware wallets, privacy browsers, and VPNs, but none of those address the county deed record, voter registration, and utility connection that put your legal name at a physical address in broker databases.
-It's the physical layer of operational security.
+It's the physical-world layer.
+Burner phones, hardware wallets, and VPNs don't touch the county deed, voter registration, or utility records that put your legal name at a physical address in broker databases.

 See what's publicly linked to your name

 Start with a free scan.
-Find out which data broker sites publish your home address, phone number, and family connections alongside your name.
+Find out which sites publish your home address, phone number, and family connections alongside your name.